Sup2point0/skyscraping/FAQ.md

 The numbers supposedly represent the height of skyscrapers, here referring to the tall buildings that tower high into the sky.

 ### I don’t understand all this technical jargon...
 A lot of it is just made up and unofficially coined by me.
-See [Jargon](../jargon) for a glossary of all the terminology used through *Skyscraping*.
+See [Glossary](../glossary.md) for an overview of all the terminology used through *Skyscraping*.

 ### Why do you love Skyscrapers so much?
 I love solving Skyscrapers almost as much as writing integrals.